*CLICK HERE for this recipe made Paleo!!!!

 - 1 tsp. yeast

-- 1 C SO Delicious cooconut milk, or preferred milk alternative
+- 1 C SO Delicious cooconut milk, or preferred non-dairy milk

 - 1 tsp. distilled white vinegar